 A hot shower can really do wonders.
 Taking a hot shower will help release stress and leave you in the right mindset before heading off to bed.
 Besides ‘relaxation’ a hot shower also has many other benefits.
-According to research, hot water relaxes and loosens your muscles, so if you are looking for a good substitute for a massage, a hot shower is a great alternative.
+According to research, hot water loosens your muscles, so if you are looking for a good substitute for a massage, a hot shower is a great alternative.

 Sleep, sleep & sleep